whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problems/rheumatic-heart-disease.md

 > Acute pulmonary edema is a rapid accumulation of fluid in the alveoli and interstitial spaces of the lungs, leading to severe respiratory distress.

-## Pathophysiology
+### Pathophysiology

-- Rheumatic heart disease → mitral valve stenosis or regurgitation → Increase pressures in the left atrium → Increase backward pressure of pulmonary veins and capillaries → Fluid accumulation in the alveoli (`Pulmonary edema`) → Impaired gas exchange → Hypoxia → `Dyspnea` (Breathlessness)
+- Rheumatic heart disease → mitral valve stenosis or regurgitation → Increase pressures in the left atrium → `Impaired left ventricular function` → Decreased cardiac output → Increase left ventricular end-diastolic volume (LVEDV) → Increased left atrial pressure → Increased pulmonary venous pressure → Fluid transudation into the pulmonary interstitium and alveoli → `Pulmonary edema`
+- Fluid in alveoli → Impaired gas exchange → Hypoxia (`Breathlessness`)
+- Fluid backs up into the lungs, causing pulmonary congestion and `edema`.

+---